The64thGamer/cheeseepedia/content/transcriptions/a-million-tries.md

 **Chuck E. Cheese: (singing)**

-So i brought my paper home showed mom and dad, they really really proud of the grade I had, even though it wasn’t perfect they could tell that I’ve been working, yeah a job well done has its own reward, sometimes you don’t know what moving toward till you get there in that moment and then you're so glad that you earned it.
+So I brought my paper home showed mom and dad, they really really proud of the grade I had, even though it wasn’t perfect they could tell that I’ve been working, yeah a job well done has its own reward, sometimes you don’t know what moving toward till you get there in that moment and then you're so glad that you earned it.

 **Everyone: (singing)**